vvasabi/blog/source/blog/2012-12-29-tomcat-auto-failover-using-apache-memcached.md

 As a requirement for [Continuous Delivery](http://continuousdelivery.com), changes to applications should be deployed as frequently as possible.
 GitHub is [a well-known example](https://github.com/blog/1241-deploying-at-github): on their “busiest day,” GitHub “saw 563 builds and 175 deploys.”
-To achieve this with a web application, zero-downtime deployment needs to be done to avoid service disruption.
+To do this with a Java web application, zero-downtime deployment needs to be done to avoid service disruption.

 To achieve zero-downtime deployment, there are several solutions.
 Both